 Of course, ACT is just one component of an approach to chronic pain treatment that supports a more Integrative approach to pain management – an approach that includes physical therapy, functional nutrition, pain education and cognitive-behavioral therapies.

-By making ACT part of your professional toolbox as a physical therapist treating chronic pain, however, you’ll not only help your patients achieve greater, longer-lasting success in overcoming chronic pain.
-You’ll also set your physical therapy clinic apart within your marketplace.By making ACT part of your professional toolbox as a physical therapist treating chronic pain, however, you’ll not only help your patients achieve greater, longer-lasting success in overcoming chronic pain.
+By making ACT part of your professional toolbox as a physical therapist treating chronic pain, you’ll not only help your patients achieve greater, longer-lasting success in overcoming pain, but you’ll set your clinic apart within your respective physical therapy marketplace.By making ACT part of your professional toolbox as a physical therapist treating chronic pain, however, you’ll not only help your patients achieve greater, longer-lasting success in overcoming chronic pain.
 Click To Tweet

-And, you will also take a step toward improving patient compliance, which can affect the quality of life of your patients as well as the bottom line of your clinic.
+You will also take one step towards improving patient compliance, which can affect the quality of life of your patients as well as the bottom line of your clinic.

 At the Integrative Pain and Science Institute, we’ll show you how to make these services a central part of your practice.
 Sign up here to be placed on the wait-list for our course “ACT for Pain,” taught by chronic pain expert Joe Tatta, PT, DPT.